 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern.
 The new standard explicitly requires the assessment at interim and annual periods, and provides management with its own disclosure guidance.
-This ASU is effective for annual reporting periods and interim periods, within those annual periods ending after December 15, 2016.
+This ASU is effective for annual reporting periods ending after December 15, 2016 and interim periods within annual periods beginning after December 15, 2016.
 The Company is currently evaluating the impact, if any, the adoption of ASU 2014-15 may have on its current practices.